eduvpn/documentation/README.md

 **NOTE**: make sure SELinux is **enabled** and the filesystem correctly (re)labeled!
 Look [here](https://wiki.centos.org/HowTos/SELinux).

-Make sure the firewall running on your network equipment or VM platform allows access to the very least `tcp/80`, `tcp/443`, `udp/1194` and `tcp/1194`.
+Make sure the firewall running on your _network equipment_ or VM _platform_ allows access to the very least `tcp/80`, `tcp/443`, `udp/1194` and `tcp/1194`.
+The deploy script will take care of the host firewall directly!

 On the host where you want to deploy: